aldolo69/oqtadrive/README.md

 | `LOG_METHODS` | include method names in log messages | `true`, `false` |

 ### Control Actions
-The daemon also serves an HTTP control API on port `8888` (can be changed with `-p` option).
+The daemon also serves an HTTP control API on port `8888` (can be changed with `--address` option).
 This is the integration point for any tooling that may evolve in the future, e.g. a browser-based GUI.
 It is also used by the provided command line actions.
 The most important ones are:

 - load cartridge: `oqtactl load -d {drive} -i {file}`
 - save cartridge: `oqtactl save -d {drive} -o {file}`